abcdevops/blog/static/how.md

                 <div class="content active">
                     <p class="transition visible" style="display: block !important;">
                         1. We will provide hosting for your Prometheus and Grafana setup.
 You only need to have different exporters installed on your applications to be monitored.<br>
-                        2. We will provide you 30 min solution if anything misbehaves on your machines.<br>
+                        2. We will provide you 15 min SLA if anything misbehaves on your machines.<br>
                         3. We will get you in touch with our Solution Architect who will help you to fine tune your infrastructure.<br>
                         4. We retain your metrics data for 15 days.
                     </p>